Jeavon/Slimsy/README.md

 	<script src="/scripts/slimmage.min.js"></script>
 ```

-**with bundling of your scripts you can fetch the configuration from a seperate file**
+**with bundling of your scripts you can fetch the configuration from a separate file**

     	<script src="/scripts/slimmage.settings.js"></script>
     	<script src="/scripts/slimmage.min.js"></script>